-Section 3.9.3.4.1 (Impacts from Vessels and In-Water Devices) for birds
+Section 3.8.3.4.1 (Impacts from Vessels and In-Water Devices) for reptiles Section 3.9.3.4.1 (Impacts from Vessels and In-Water Devices) for birds

+- 2. The following platforms, sources, or items that are part of Navy activities, but are not planned to be used within the Gerry E. Studds Stellwagen Bank National Marine Sanctuary (including a 2.7 NM buffer) as part of the Proposed Action:

 - Sonar and other active acoustic sources

 - Explosives detonated in-air, at the surface, or underwater

 - Military expended materials

 - Seafloor devices

-Activities the Navy proposes to conduct in the Gerry E. Studds Stellwagen Bank National Marine Sanctuary are consistent with the activities considered when the Sanctuary was designated and are consistent with Navy activities and planning during the development of the most recent management plan.
-Navy activities carried out in the sanctuary are conducted in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources and qualities.
-The Navy does not propose to conduct any new activities in the sanctuary that may affect sanctuary resources or qualities.
-Further, the Navy does not propose to increase the level of existing activities within the sanctuary from what was previously considered at the time of sanctuary designation.
-Since activities proposed to be conducted in the vicinity of Stellwagen Bank National Marine Sanctuary may affect sanctuary resources, the Navy intends to engage in 304(d) consultation under the National Marine Sanctuaries Act.
+The Navy's Proposed Action is consistent with the activities that were occurring when the Stellwagen Bank National Marine Sanctuary was designated, as well as during the development of the 2010 Management Plan.
+Navy activities carried out in the Sanctuary are conducted in a manner that avoids to the maximum extent practicable any adverse impacts on sanctuary resources and qualities.
+The Navy does not propose to conduct any new activities in the Sanctuary that may affect sanctuary resources or qualities of those resources.
+Further, the Navy does not propose to increase the level of existing activities within the Sanctuary from what was previously considered at the time of sanctuary designation.
+Since activities conducted near the sanctuary could potentially result in harassment takes under the MMPA to marine mammals when they are within the Sanctuary (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy consulted under Section 304(d) of the National Marine Sanctuaries Act.
+On 15 May 2018, in an injury determination letter in response to the Navy's sanctuary resource statement, the Office of National Marine Sanctuaries concluded that the Proposed Action is likely to cause injury to sanctuary resources, but given ongoing research and current Navy mitigations, no sanctuary-specific recommendations were issued under this consultation.